ufs-community/uwtools/docs/sections/user_guide/yaml/components/ww3.rst

 namelist:
 ^^^^^^^^^

 .. important:: Fortran namelists for WaveWatchIII are used here as templates to be realized.
 Input namelists will not have their configurations validated, only the associated YAML.
-Other files are not currently supported.
+Other files are not currently supported.:

   **template_file:**